Storms and Spiritual Battles

 Selah (meaning pause and think calmly about that).

-What an inspiring and magnificent word, not only for us, for those who have come before us and those who will come after us as well.
+What an inspiring and magnificent word, not only for us, but for those who have come before us and those who will come after us as well.
 David was inspired by God Himself to write this Psalm.
-As we pray these divinely inspired words, we join both David and Jesus Christ, God incarnate, in the prayer.
+As we pray these divinely inspired words, we join both David and Jesus Christ, God incarnate, in the prayer, so we can return to the centrality of our faith which is Jesus Christ and the fact that He is with us, for us and by His Holy Spirit, lives in us.

-These questions help us frame what it looks like to return to the center of the court and focus ourselves back to our relationship with the Lord Jesus as we carry out our mission daily so we can play our best game.
+How is your tactical game going?
+Are you constantly returning to the center in order to take part most effectively?
 I hope you will see a little more of Jesus in your leadership, anchored to the center of the court and nowhere else.

 An Easter Reflection